UnfamousThomas/DjangoProject/README.md

+# DjangoProject - English

+### A small project made for programming class

+Project is quite simple, using just Django and a Discord web hook.
+Using a form, django sends the input of it to the webhook.
-# DjangoProjekt
+# DjangoProjekt - Estonian

-### Programeerimis suuna kursuse jaoks tehtud projekt Rocca al Mare Koolis.
+### Programeerimis suuna kursuse jaoks tehtud projekt

 Projekt ise on suhteliselt lihtne, kasutan lihtsalt djangot ja discordwebhook'i, selleks et saata läbi formsi mille django genereerib sõnum discordi chanelisse.